FriedbergLab/GOThresher/README.md

 ## Unit testing

-Unit tests are provided isnide the directory `tests`.
-They can be run to ensure correct installationand working.
+Unit tests are provided inside the directory `tests`.
+They can be run to ensure correct installation and working.
 Running the test script requires the module `unittest` which can be easily installed as `pip install unittest`.
 Run the tests as:

 ```
 $ python test_gothresher.py